 Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools like yours all over the country.
-Last year we presented 641 schools with SFI Discover Science & Maths (DPSM) Awards and we hope even more schools will apply for the recognition they deserve in 2018/2019.
+Each year we present over 500 schools with SFI Discover Science & Maths (DPSM) Awards and we hope even more schools will apply for the recognition they deserve in 2021/22.
 Schools tell us that, as well as recognition, the Award brings a range of benefits; it provides a structure for STEM work, raises the profile of science in the school and among parents and increases whole school collaboration.

 Tips from participating schools